 The answer is: yes and no.

-Yes: it is LEGAL to prescribe HGH if it is prescribed for the treatment of disease by a physician – or for a condition which is admittedly not a disease but deemed “other recognized medical condition” which has been authorized by the Secretary of Health and Human Services (SHHS).
+Yes: It is indeed LEGAL to prescribe HGH if it is prescribed by a physician for the treatment of disease – or for “other recognized medical condition” which is admittedly not a disease, (like being too short which is a cosmetic not a health concern) provided that non-disease “condition” has been authorized by the Secretary of Health and Human Services.

 Background on HGH: